placeholder image

 Studies separation methods including distillation, absorption, extraction, and membranes, and graphical and computer-based solutions to separation problems.
 Applies mass transfer rate theory to packed and tray columns.

-• CHEN 4570 - Instrumentation and Process Control
+• CHEN 4570 - Process Dynamics and Control

 Primary Instructor - Spring 2018 / Spring 2019 / Spring 2022 / Spring 2023 / Spring 2024

-Examines principles of control theory and their application to chemical processes.
-Focuses on single-loop feedback and feedforward control.
+Examines principles of controls theory and controls application to chemical processes.
+Focuses on feedback, feedforward and distributed control systems.
 Laboratory sessions cover measurement fundamentals, signal transmission, dynamic testing, control system synthesis, and implementation and adjustment.

 Primary Instructor - Spring 2020